kosua20/MIDIVisualizer/README.md

 ## Usage

-On both platforms, you can now **run the application by simply double-clicking** on it.
+On all platforms, you can now **run the application by simply double-clicking** on it.
 You will then be able to select a MIDI file to load.
 A *Settings* panel now allows you to modify display parameters such as color, scale, lines,...

 Press `p` to play/pause the track, `r` to restart at the beginning of the track, and `i` to show/hide the *Settings* panel.

+Binaries for macOS and Windows are available in the *Releases* tab.

+## Compilation

+Visual Studio and Xcode/Makefile projects are provided for Windows and macOS respectively.
+Please note that the Linux Makefile should be up-to-date, but has not been tested recently.
+You will need the [GLFW3 library](http://www.glfw.org) and the [Native File Dialog library](https://github.com/mlabbe/nativefiledialog).
+Library binaries are provided for Windows and macOS.

+## Command-line use
+### macOS and Linux

+You can run the executable from the command-line, specifying a MIDI file to read, along with optional settings such as the scale and color of the notes (by setting the red, green and blue components as numbers between 0.0 and 1.0).

+    ./MIDIVisualizer path/to/file.mid [scale] [red green blue]

+### Windows

+You can run the executable from the command-line, specifying a MIDI file to read, along with optional settings such as the scale and color of the notes (by setting the red, green and blue components as numbers between 0.0 and 1.0).

+    MIDIVisualizer.exe path\to\file.mid [scale] [red green blue]

 ## Development